ondfa/coref-hoi/README.md

 # End-to-End Coreference Resolution with Different Higher-Order Inference Methods

-This repository contains the implementation of the paper: [Revealing the Myth of Higher-Order Inference in Coreference Resolution](https://www.aclweb.org/anthology/2020.emnlp-main.686.pdf).
+This repository contains the implementation of the paper: [Multilingual Coreference Resolution with Harmonized Annotations](https://aclanthology.org/2021.ranlp-1.125) based on [Revealing the Myth of Higher-Order Inference in Coreference Resolution](https://www.aclweb.org/anthology/2020.emnlp-main.686.pdf).

 ## Architecture

 The basic end-to-end coreference model is a PyTorch re-implementation based on the TensorFlow model following similar preprocessing (see this [repository](https://github.com/mandarjoshi90/coref)).

-There are four higher-order inference (HOI) methods experimented: **Attended Antecedent**, **Entity Equalization**, **Span Clustering**, and **Cluster Merging**.
-All are included here except for Entity Equalization which is experimented in the equivalent TensorFlow environment (see this separate [repository](https://github.com/lxucs/coref-ee)).

 **Files**:
 * [run.py](run.py): training and evaluation